 Herr Bartos had publically declared on several occasions that the Mancunians were his favourite band and their more guitar based side came over musically in ‘Life’, possibly an autobiographical statement on him fleeing the Kling Klang nest.
 Hearing some Hooky bass reimagined on synths made for interesting listening.

 With plenty of vocoder in abundance, ‘Reality’ was more synthetically mechanical and abstract in the vein of a less frantic ‘Overdrive’ from ‘Esperanto’.
-Meanwhile, ‘Electronic Apeman’ took that template into more robotic pop territory and some superb lead synth lines, which in hindsight weren’t that far from ‘Nachtfahrt’ on 2013’s ‘Off The Record’, highlighting a spiritual connection between the two long players.
+Meanwhile, ‘Electronic Apeman’ took that template into more robotic pop territory.
+Using some superb lead synth lines, in hindsight the track wasn’t that far from ‘Nachtfahrt’ on 2013’s ‘Off The Record’, highlighting a spiritual connection between the two long players.

-The ambient tone poem of ‘Another Reality’ acted as an ideal closer to the energetic album, sparingly utilising the vocal glitch cut-up techniques Bartos pioneered for use on ‘Lifestyle’ from ‘Esperanto’.
+The ambient tone poem of ‘Another Reality’ acted as an ideal closer to the energetic album, sparingly employing the vocal glitch cut-up techniques Bartos pioneered on ‘Lifestyle’ from ‘Esperanto’.

-While KRAFTWERK gaining all the press and fan attention at the time didn’t help, personnel changes and cost-cutting measures at his then-record label Home, a Sony Music subsidiary, also hindered the promotion and distribution of the album.
+While KRAFTWERK gaining all the press and fan attention didn’t help, personnel changes and cost-cutting measures at his then-record label Home, a Sony Music subsidiary, also hindered the promotion and distribution of the album.

 ‘Communication’ is reissued with the bonus track ‘Camera Obscura’ by Trocadero Hamburg on 25th March 2015 in CD, vinyl LP and digital formats, boxed set available from https://www.ghvc-shop.de/detail/karl-bartos-communication-limited-boxset-vorbestellung

 Text by Chi Ming Lai